DataDog/documentation/content/en/service_management/workflows/actions_catalog/generic_actions.md

 ### Branch workflow from condition

 You can branch the execution path of your workflow based on the evaluation of one or more statements that you define.
-For example, in the screenshot below a branch workflow action considers if the status code of a previous HTTP request action is `200` **and** a function returns `true`.
-Statements can be evaluated with `and` as well as `or` logic through the `Join operand` dropdown.
+For example, in the screenshot below a branch workflow action considers if the status code of a previous HTTP request action is `200`.

-{{< img src="service_management/workflows/branch-workflow-configuration.png" alt="The workflow canvas with a branch workflow from condition action selected and the configuration tab open.
+{{< img src="service_management/workflows/branch-workflow-configuration2.png" alt="The workflow canvas with a branch workflow from condition action selected and the configuration tab open.
 The Statements section is highlighted with two statements specifying that the status of a previous request must be 200 and the returned value of a previous function must be true." >}}

 ### Sleep